shamsuzzamansadi/gatsby-hello-world/README.md

   Gatsby's hello-world starter - For my learning
 </h1>

 Kick off your project with this hello-world boilerplate.
 This is my personal learning project.
-I've added a counter and a ToDoList here for making myself comfortable with Gatsby. 😁
+I've added a counter and a ToDoList here for making myself comfortable with Gatsby. 😁 I've also used React Spring on page-3! 😉

 ## 🚀 Quick start